 The screening question that refers to “loss of system and/or function” generally applies to single train systems, or system/function as defined in the PRIB.
 A system/function is modeled in the PRA but may not have a precise SSC definition.
 Examples include the recovery of offsite power after a LOOP event, feed and bleed in a PWR plant after AFW system failures, or various plant crosstie capabilities.

-External Event Mitigating Systems (Seismic/Flood/Severe Weather Protection) –
+External Event Mitigating Systems (Seismic/Flood/Severe Weather Protection) – This section is only applicable for findings related to seismic, flooding, and severe weather protection.
+Findings related to fires or fire protection equipment are not included in this question because those findings should be evaluated using IMC 0609 Appendix F, “Fire Protection Significance Determination Process.”

 Reactor Protection System (RPS) – The main focus of the screening question is to screen findings that result in a minor functional degradation of RPS (e.g., one automatic trip from one instrument) but there are several redundant trips that provide the same function (e.g., three other automatic functional trips).
 If there is a significant functional degradation to RPS, a detailed risk evaluation is warranted.
 The determination of what a “significant” or “minor” functional degradation of RPS should be based on reasonable technical judgment of the inspectors, SRA, and management.

-Fire Brigade –
+Fire Brigade – This section screens fire brigade findings to Green that are not expected to result in additional fire growth.
+Fire brigade findings that are expected to result in additional fire growth are evaluated further using IMC 0609 Appendix M, “Significance Determination Process Using Qualitative Criteria.”

-Flexible Coping Strategies (FLEX) - This screening section is intended for use in assessing inspection findings that are associated with equipment, procedures, training, and other programmatic aspects used specifically for satisfying the requirements of Orders EA-12-049, EA-12-051, and EA-13-109.
+Flexible Coping Strategies (FLEX) - This screening section is intended for use in assessing inspection findings that are associated with equipment, procedures, training, and other programmatic aspects used specifically for satisfying the requirements of Orders EA-12-049, EA-12-051, and EA-13-109 or for compliance with 10 CFR 50.155.
 In the event that the equipment serves another function, a different and more limiting SDP tool will be used.
 For example, if the performance deficiency concerns installed plant equipment that is credited for Phase 1 mitigating strategies, but is also credited for use under normal operating conditions or used to mitigate other transients or accidents (e.g. reactor core isolation cooling pump, turbine-driven auxiliary feedwater pump), the more limiting SDP (e.g., IMC 0609, Appendices A, G, and H) would be used to assess the significance of the issue.
-This applies to all equipment, procedures, training, and other programmatic aspects that are not credited for the sole purpose of satisfying the requirements of Orders EA-12-049, EA-12-051, EA-13-109. his section is used to screen findings related to all aspects of Phase 1 and Phase 2 mitigating strategies.
+This applies to all equipment, procedures, training, and other programmatic aspects that are not credited for the sole purpose of satisfying the requirements of Orders EA-12-049, EA-12-051, EA-13-109, or 10 CFR 50.155.
+This section is used to screen findings related to all aspects of Phase 1 and Phase 2 mitigating strategies.

+For the purpose of this SDP section, a FLEX function should be considered failed if the strategy could not be implemented in accordance with existing plant procedures in the time allotted.
+This could occur if multiple pieces of equipment fail or if one piece of portable equipment was failed but its failure would not be discovered within enough time for the licensee to install the backup piece of portable equipment.
+This could also occur if the failure of a piece of equipment would result in additional equipment failures that would require recovery actions or prevent completion of the strategy in accordance with existing procedures within the time allotted.

 Barrier Integrity (Exhibit 3)